 Helena Roennfeldt

-Anthony Stratford’s contribution to the lived experience movement is also honoured with Mind’s annual Stratford Scholarship, which provides a $10,000 contribution annually to activities that support the continued development of an emerging lived experience leader.
-The 2025 recipient will be announced at this year’s Stratford Lecture.
+Anthony Stratford’s contribution has also inspired Mind’s annual Stratford Scholarship, which provides a $10,000 contribution annually to activities that support the continued development of an emerging lived experience leader.

-The inaugural Stratford Scholarship was awarded to Mush McLoughlan (they/them).
-Mush has had a long history of engagement with a variety of mental health services.
-Mush has used the scholarship to explore alternative peer responses to suicide and how these can be practiced through peer community building and knowledge sharing, and will present the results at the 2025 Stratford Lecture.
+The 2024 Stratford Scholarship recipient Mush McLoughlan (they/them) has had a long history of engagement with a variety of mental health services.
+Mush has used the scholarship to explore alternative peer responses to suicide and how these can be practiced through peer community building and knowledge sharing,